FIG Playscheme

 Children and young people are able to meet up with some of their friends from school, or make new friends during the scheme which will enhance their social skills.
 The activities and trips we provide also ensure that children and young people attending the scheme will benefit from increased self-esteem, independence and confidence.
 Parents and carers benefit from a break from their caring responsibilities, knowing that their child is safe and having fun.

-FIG employs approximately 45 staff during the scheme, most of whom are local teachers, teaching assistants and nursery staff, or are students at university studying teaching or related fields.
-Many have experience in working with children with disabilities and special needs and some work in schools such as Dycorts, Corbets Tey and Ravensbourne.
-The majority of our staff come every year and we often only need to recruit 10 new staff each year.
-All staff are DBS checked and are provided additional training as required.
+FIG employs approximately 55 staff during the schemes, most of whom are local teachers, teaching assistants and nursery staff, or are students at university studying teaching or related fields.
+Many have experience in working with children with disabilities and special needs and some work in schools such as the Lime Academy Trust locations and Corbets Tey.
+The majority of our staff come back every year and any new staff recruited often come to us through recommendation.
+All staff are DBS checked and are employed via our rigorous safe recruitment procedures.

-Children are cared for at our premises in Harold Hill, or taken on outings and each child is allocated a Ratio.
-The lowest ratio is 2 children to 1 staff member and the highest is 1 child to 2 staff members.
-These ratios are maintained during the whole day and when children are taken on outings.
+Children are cared for at our premises in Harold Hill, or taken on outings and each child is allocated a member of staff to care for them.
+The lowest ratio is 1 child to 1 staff member and the highest may be 1 child to 3 staff members.
+These ratios are maintained during the whole day and when children are taken on outings and are reassessed each Playscheme as the child's needs change.
 Outings are arranged based on the various needs of the children and often in response to requests and suggestions from carers, children and young people.
 Not all outings are available for all children and young people and some of our regular trips are:

 Sea-side – usually near to Southend and where toilet facilities are available.